You know how to research companies, how to tweak your resume and even how to answer tough interview questions. But how’s your interview follow-up?

 Another way to assess how well you match the job is to express your interest and why you feel you meet or exceed the qualifications, then ask the interviewer what they think.

-If the interviewer says you aren’t right for the job, ask for an explanation.
+If the interviewer says you aren’t right for the job, ask for more detail.
 If you’re still interested in working for that company and would be willing to work in a different capacity, let the interviewer know specifically what other jobs interest you.

 You may even ask, “As I monitor your career page, if I notice other jobs, would you be willing to refer me?”

 Every interview offers an opportunity to build a relationship with the people you met.
-Stay in touch by email or through LinkedIn.
+After the interview follow-up by email or through an invitation to connect on LinkedIn.